Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Make sure your butter is really cold!
 Take it out of the fridge right before you begin this process.

-STEP SIX: Remove your peaches from the oven and drop spoonfuls of the crust topping mixture on top of peaches.
-Use a spoon or spatula to spread out the crust topping mixture so it’s evenly covering the peaches.
+STEP SEVEN: Remove your peaches from the oven and drop spoonfuls of the crust topping mixture on top of the peaches.

-Sprinkle sugar and cinnamon topping evenly over the top of the whole cobbler.
+STEP EIGHT: Sprinkle sugar and cinnamon topping evenly over the top of the whole cobbler.

 The best way to serve fresh peach cobbler is warm with a scoop of vanilla ice cream and a dollop of whipped cream.